 Horizontal Scaling

-In horizontal scaling, computational power and devices are involved.
+In horizontal scaling, computational power and devices are pulled into the picture.
 Here, you add more devices and distribute the existing computational capacity over the existing and additional devices.
-So, while computational power won’t spike, the devices across your infrastructure would increase.
+So, while there won’t be a spike in computational power, the devices across your infrastructure would increase.
 This distribution is what separates horizontal scaling from vertical scaling.
-It is different types of scaling out.
+It is also called scaling out.

 Useful Link: ITOps vs DevOps vs NoOps Comparison